✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 React 18 @react-three/fiber 9.x Next.js 14+ Use fiber 9 with React 18 compatibility mode

-For new projects in May 2026, I recommend React 19 with R3F 9—it provides better concurrent rendering support and improved error boundaries for 3D scene recovery.
+For new projects in May 2026, I recommend React 19 with R3F 9—it provides better concurrent rendering support and improved error boundaries for 3D scene recovery, per the React Three Fiber migration guide.

 Creating the Canvas and Scene Architecture #